Renerick/htmx-signalr/README.md

 Cancelling the event will prevent any further processing.

+#### `htmx:singnalr:beforeSend`

+This event is triggered just before sending a message. `detail` property contains the parameters of the message being sent, which can be modified by the event handler:

+- `method` contains the name of the method being called.
+Modifying this field will retarget the message to a different handler.
+- `headers` contains the headers, that will be attached into `HEADERS` field.
+- `allParameters` contains all parameters from the form inputs and `hx-vals` attributes.
+- `filteredParameters` contains all parameters after filtering is applied.
+The value from this field will be sent as-is.

+Cancelling the event will prevent sending.

+#### `htmx:singnalr:afterSend`

+This event is triggered just after message was sent.
+Modifying the data in `details` property has no effect.

+- `method` contains the name of the method that was called.
+- `message` contains the data that was sent to the hub.

+Cancelling this event has no effect.

 ## License

 This library is licensed under the terms of [MIT License](LICENSE)